 7. You can pass a test.

 If you really want to quantify your progress, you can take a language proficiency test to see what level you’re at.
-Americans and Europeans use different scales to rate language proficiency, but a comprehensive and common language exam people take in the U.S. is the ACTFL Assessment of Performance toward Proficiency in Languages (AAPPL).
+Americans and Europeans use different scales to rate language mastery, but a comprehensive and common language exam people take in the United States is the ACTFL Assessment of Performance toward Proficiency in Languages.

 8. You dream in your new language.